 Jan Scheele also sent an older photo he took in Kristiansund in the 1970's, of a similar but more complete panel delivery with front-mounted pump (90K JPEG) which has since been restored.

-This enclosed light pumper was built in the 1950s by Tollarps in Sweden, and as of 2001 was being restored by the Royal Institute of Technology Motor Club.
-See Willys Hose Car in Sweden for more photos and information from Lars Wallentin, who says these enclosed "hose cars" were common in Sweden.
+This enclosed light pumper was built in the 1950s by Tollarps in Sweden, and in 2001 was being restored by the Royal Institute of Technology Motor Club.
+The photos and information come from Lars Wallentin, a member of the club.

 Return to Fire Service Jeeps on CJ3B.info.